bentomhall/nih-system/homebrewery/world/player-options.md

 Alternatively, you can use this spell to grapple to a fixed object that can support your weight or a creature you can see of at least two sizes larger than yourself within range.
 If you do so, you are pulled 15 feet closer to that creature or object.

 **Source:** Original, licensed CC-BY-4.0
+\page
 ## Modified SRD Spells
 The following spells from the 5.1 SRD have been altered, mostly to enhance them.
-Such modifications apply to all classes that have access to them.
+Such modifications apply to all classes that have access to them, at the GM's discretion.

 #### Barkskin
 Changes: